Trailing Cables And Leads Hazards – How To Claim Compensation

 You may also be awarded special damages as part of your settlement.
 This head of claim is awarded to cover any monetary losses or out-of-pocket expenses inflicted by your injuries.
 Examples of what special damages could cover include:

 It’s crucial that you can provide evidence of financial harm if you seek special damages.
 For example, a pay slip could prove a loss of earnings, whilst an invoice or receipt of service can highlight expenses relating to care or prescriptions.
-A specialist lawyer from our panel could assist you with gathering supporting evidence.
+One of our specialist solicitors could assist you in gathering evidence.

 If you have tripped on trailing wires and would like to know if you are eligible to make a personal injury claim, you can contact our advisors today.